GoogleCloudPlatform/cloud-hackathons/hacks/httf-data/README.md

 Now, add the following two columns `product_description` of type `STRING(MAX)` and `product_description_embeddings` of type `ARRAY<FLOAT64>` to the `products` table in Spanner.
 Export the data from BigQuery to Spanner through *reverse ETL*, and create the same embeddings model in Spanner.

-Using the embeddings model in Spanner do a search for the query *Luxury items for women* and return back top 5 items.
+Using the embeddings model in Spanner do a search for the query *Luxury items for women* and return the top 5 items.

 ### Success Criteria